-Program Title: CIP Number: Sport, Fitness, and Recreation Management 1731050701 to Rule 6A-14.030 (4) F.A.C., for the minimum amount of general education coursework required in the Associate of Science (AS) e.
 At the completion of this program, the student will be able to: 01.0 Demonstrate an ability to instruct individuals and groups to engage in a variety of individual and team sports.
 The student will be able to: 01.01 Design programs, services, and strategies to educate the public for leisure, fitness and recreation.
 01.02 Utilize internet and web resources to acquire recreation, sport, fitness and leisure information.
 01.03 Discuss the philosophical, social, and behavioral foundations of leisure, sport and fitness.
 01.04 Demonstrate knowledge of rules of a variety of sports.
 01.05 Define and use the terminology for a variety of sports.
 01.06 Prepare a plan for a tournament.
 01.07 Conduct classroom instruction to teach general rules for a variety of individual and team sports.
 01.08 Use standard teaching methods including demonstration, practice and observation.
 01.09 Identify and demonstrate safe practices in a variety of sport and leisure settings.
 01.10 Identify various coaching styles and theories.
 01.11 Recognize and understand legal issues/concerns (liability, FERPA, etc.).
 02.0 Demonstrate the ability to officiate various sport activities.
 The student will be able to: 02.01 Demonstrate knowledge of and apply officiating rules and regulations in a variety of sporting events.
 03.0 Organize and lead large group activities for a variety of sports and settings.
 The student will be able to: 03.01 Organize, plan itinerary, schedule logistics and implement a leisure, fitness and/or sport activity for a group (ie. summer camps, tournaments, clinics, seminars, etc.).
 03.02 Discuss the history of recreation, leisure and sport.

 03.03 Explain how sport and leisure activities meet the needs of all populations in today's society.
 03.04 Understand the importance of record keeping as it relates to event (ie. scores, budget, etc.).
-04.0 Recognize diverse needs of special populations.
-The student will be able to: 04.01 Explain the implications for planning, organizing, and delivering leisure, sport and fitness services for disabled individuals.
-04.02 Adapt, modify, or design special activities for all populations.
+04.0 0 Recognize diverse needs of special populations.
+The student will be able to: 04.01 Explain the implications for planning, organizing, and delivering leisure, sport and fitness services for disabled in 04.02 Adapt, modify, or design special activities for all populations.
 04.03 Research organizations that provide recreational services for special populations (i.e. Special Olympics, SportsAbility, Miracle League, etc.).
 05.0 Describe various aspects of outdoor recreation, education and conservation.
 The student will be able to: 05.01 Select an appropriate campsite for a camping expedition for a broad variety of age groups and individuals of varying ability levels.
 05.02 Schedule appropriate outdoor activities with participants.
 05.03 Select outdoor recreational activities and related conservation techniques.
 05.04 List the hazards that are common to Florida outdoors.
 05.05 Identify basic conservation techniques appropriate to outdoor recreation.
 05.06 Describe safety factors for outdoor activities.
 06.0 Demonstrate employability skills.
 The student will be able to: 06.01 Recognize employment opportunities via internet to conduct a job search (ie: Monster.com, LinkedIn, etc.).
 06.02 Identify documents required when applying for a job.
 06.03 Complete a sample job application.
 06.04 Review job interview techniques.
 06.05 Identify or demonstrate appropriate responses to criticism from employer, supervisor, or other persons.
 06.06 Identify acceptable work habits and understand job expectations.
 06.07 Demonstrate acceptable employee behavior and habits.
 07.0 Provide care for and demonstrate prevention of athletic injuries.
-The student will be able to:
+The student will be able to: 07.01 Explain common injuries to the head, upper extremities, and lower extremities.